St. Stephen's Catholic Church (Cleveland): Contemporary life

 St. Stephen's is a fully active Roman Catholic Parish in the Diocese of Cleveland.
 This means that they have a full parish staff and church council.
 They have regular Sunday Masses as well as daily Masses.
 German Mass is offered every first Sunday at 11am.
 In addition to German and English Masses, St. Stephen's also offers Tridentine Latin Masses every Sunday at 9:30am as well as daily Tridentine Latin Masses at varying times.
-The Latin Mass celebrant at St. Stephen's is Rev. Fr.
-Bede Kotlinski, OSB.
-Other staff includes Pastor Rev. Caroli B. Shao and Permanent Deacon Rev. Mr. Moises Cruz.

 St. Stephen's hosts many church events and fund raisers as well as promotes those of other local parishes.
 St. Stephen's also promotes pro-life events as well as home school events.
 In keeping with its German tradition, one of the many cultural activities that is offered at St. Stephen's is a German summer camp.
 This summer camp allows children to be introduced to the German language in a fun setting through crafts, games, and scavenger hunts.
 The summer camp requires no prior knowledge of the German language.
 The parish observes “Priesthood Sunday” to celebrate the gift of the holy priesthood in the life of the Catholic Church and encourages parishioners to pray for and submit a note of appreciation to numerous priests.